 After BOCES vacated the premises, the Board of Education and the district’s administration began a discussion regarding potential uses of the building, including renovations for the possibility of educational services in the future or leasing it again to generate revenue for the district.

-In advance of information that is forthcoming, we wish to share with you the reasons the district sought a buyer to purchase the building and property.
+We wish to share with you the reasons the district sought a buyer to purchase the building and property.
 The decision was openly discussed at public Board of Education meetings over the past year.
 Some of the reasons that led to the decision to sell the building were:

 - Enrollment projections for the district do not indicate any need for this additional school building in the near or distant future.

-- Each year the building remains vacant costs the taxpayers approximately $100,000 in annual insurance, maintenance, security, and other miscellaneous costs.
+- Each year the building remains vacant it costs the taxpayers approximately $100,000 in annual insurance, maintenance, security, and other miscellaneous costs.

 - Each year the building remains vacant, the district loses potential tax revenue which is estimated at approximately $500,000.